 The instructor and TAs hold office hours expressly to help you.
 You are free to attend as many office hours as you wish (you are not constrained just to use the office hours of your section TA).
 Discussion sections are an opportunity for interactive learning.
 The success of a discussion section depends largely on the willingness of students to participate actively in it.
 As with office hours, the better prepared you are for the discussion, the more you are likely to get out of it.

 As stated above, you are encouraged to form small groups (e.g. of four students) to work together on homeworks and on understanding the class material on a regular basis.
+If you’re unsure about how to find a study group, attending homework parties is a great way to getting started.
 In addition to being fun, this can save you a lot of time by generating ideas quickly and preventing you from getting hung up on some point or other.
 Of course, it is your responsibility to ensure that you contribute actively to the group; passive listening will likely not help you much.
 And recall the caveat above that you must write up your solutions on your own.
 Spend some time on your own thinking about each problem before you meet with your study partners; this way you will be in a position to compare ideas with your partners, and it will get you in practice for the exams.